 Be that as it may, when the application came before me on 21.10.97 the matter was ripe and mature, and properly before me because, as shown above, the limitation period had run out on 22.9.97.
-Since the appeal was not instituted within 60 days of the notice of appeal, it was necessary for the applicant to rely on the exception
+Since the appeal was not instituted within 60 days of the notice of appeal, it was necessary for the applicant to rely on the exception to sub-rule (1) of rule 83 which is to the effect that in computing the 60 days, the time taken to obtain the copy of proceedings from the Registrar shall be excluded.
 However, in order to rely on that exception it was further necessary for the applicant to show that he had sent to the respondent copies of his letter to the Registrar asking for a copy of the proceedings.

 As I said before, the applicant has shown that he did write to the Registrar asking for a copy of the proceedings.
-From a copy of that letter it also appears that copies of it ware addressed to both respondents.
+From a copy of that letter it also appears that copies of it were addressed to both respondents.
 However, the applicant in his affidavit does not make any suggestion that the copies of this letter were sent to the respondents.
 Once again the applicant sought to salvage the situation by seeking an extension of time to serve the respondents with copies of his letter to the Registrar, but for reasons set out in the first leg of this application I declined to grant it.
-Thus I uphold the submissions by counsel for both respondents that extension of time to institute the appeal could not be granted because an essential condition for it raticantly notice of appeal ought to be etruck out.
-A submitted by the learned counsel the notice of appeal was served on him belatedly, and todate there has been no application to serve him out of time.
+Thus I uphold the submissions by counsel for both respondents that extension of time to institute the appeal could not be granted because an essential condition for it had not been satisfied.

+I now turn to Mr. Kamba's contention that the applicant's notice of appeal ought to be struck out.
+As submitted by the learned counsel the notice of appeal was served on him belatedly, and todate there has been no application to serve him out of time.
 I entirely agree that the belated service effected on him not pursuant to any Court order was no service in law.
 And since up to the date of hearing there had been no application to serve the notice on him out of time, then the applicant was clearly in breach of the requirement under rule 77(1) of the Rules.
 He had failed to take an essential step in the appeal which under rule 82 of the Rules would justify striking out the notice of appeal.